 Tree Risk Ratings are terms used to communicate the level of risk rating.
 They are defined in Table 2, the Risk Matrix, as a combination of Likelihood and Consequences:

-This copied document is made available for the sole purpose of enabling its consideration and review as Paynesville planning process under the Planning and Environment Act 1987.
+Pre-development Site Report - 10 Fullarton Drive, Paynesville Planning process under the Planning and Environment Act 1987.
 The document must not be